If you missed part 1 of my GFNJ Medio review, check it out.

 That was probably the biggest mistake of the day.

 I realized that people were grossly overestimating their speed on hilly terrain.
-We were stuck behind untoward numbers of people who SHOULD have been riding in the 14 mph category, but were somehow ahead of us.
-This means we had to spend a LOT of energy slowing down behind riders, accelerating past them, slowing down, accelerating, repeat about 30 times.
+We were stuck behind untoward numbers of people who SHOULD have been riding in the 14 mph category or lower, but were somehow ahead of us.
+This means we had to spend a LOT of energy slowing down behind riders, accelerating past them, slowing down, accelerating, repeat infinate times.

 Tip #5: Conserve your energy for those really tough efforts.
 If you burn too many matches too early, you’re destined for a bad day.